AGCoL

 It will also check that the provided external programs (e.g. MUMmer) are executable; if it shows any problems, see Executables.
 For MacOS, you may also need MacOS externals.

-The Project Manager window will show the three demo projects provided with the SyMAP tarball.
-Check Demo-Seq and Demo-Seq2 and they will be displayed on the right panel. demoLoad
+Check Demo-Seq and Demo-Seq2 and they will be displayed on the right panel.

 A link Load All Projects will be displayed at the top of the right panel; select it to load the projects, which will take several minutes.
-Verify the results by selecting the View link.
+If loading the Demo-Seq takes more than a few minutes, you may need to adjust the MySQL parameters, see TroubleShoot MySQL.

-When done, the Manager will look like the image shown on the right.
-In the Available Syntenies table, the cell for Demo_Seq2 and Demo_Seq will automatically be selected.
+In the Available Syntenies table, the cell for Demo_Seq2 and Demo_Seq will automatically be selected (green cell).

 Click the Selected Pair button to start the Alignment&Synteny.
-The All Pairs button can also be selected, as it will perform Alignment&Synteny on all pairs in the table.
+All Pairs button can also be selected, as it will perform Alignment&Synteny on all pairs in the table.

 demoMgr